microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 ```
 Unlike SQL Server, the familiar DMV dm_exec_requests shows active requests for a specific Azure SQL Database vs an entire server.
 Azure SQL Database Managed instance will behave just like SQL Server.

-In another session for SSMS *in the context of the database you deployed in Module 2* load a query to monitor a Dynamic Management View (DMV) unique to Azure SQL Database called **sys.dm_db_resource_stats** from a script called **azuresqlresourcestats.sql**
+In another session for SSMS *in the context of the database you deployed in Module 2* load a query to monitor a Dynamic Management View (DMV) unique to Azure SQL Database called **sys.dm_db_resource_stats** from a script called **dmdbresourcestats.sql**

 ```sql
 SELECT * FROM sys.dm_db_resource_stats